-Mathias, a penniless fifty-odd-year-old New Yorker, lands in Paris.
-Both cynical and at the end of his tether, he looks forward to selling the mansion house his late father owned in the Marais district.
-But what he finds out there just appalls him: his secretive dad had never told him he had acquired the property as a life lease, a typically French custom he never heard of.
-As a consequence, not only will poor Mathias be unable to sell the house into cash (at least as long as Mathilde stays alive) but he will have to pay the old lady a pension into the bargain...!Written by
+Mathias Gold (Kevin Kline), a penniless fifty-odd-year-old New Yorker, lands in Paris.
+Cynical, and at the end of his tether, he looks forward to selling the mansion house his late father owned in the Marais district.
+But what he finds out there just appalls him: his secretive dad had never told him he had acquired the property as a life lease, a typically French custom of which he never heard.
+As a consequence, not only will poor Mathias be unable to sell the house into cash (at least as long as Mathilde Girard (Dame Maggie Smith) stays alive), but he will have to pay the old lady a pension as part of the bargain.Written by

 Lefebvre says he bought his boat with a viager and that he was lucky because the owner died six days later.
 Under French law the seller must live for at least 20 days after the contracts are signed.
 See more »

 Midway through the credits, Mathias reveals his final decision on what he will do with the apartment and why.
 Additionally, after the end credits Mathias asks LeFebvre where he learned to speak English.
 See more »

 Performed by Paul Simon

 By arrangement with Sony Music Licensing See more »